Electrician Insurance: What Cover Do You Need?

 Beyond protection, insurance is a practical requirement.
 You cannot join a competent person scheme without it, most commercial clients require proof of insurance before hiring you, and many customers specifically ask to see your insurance certificates before allowing work to start.

 The good news is that electrician insurance is relatively affordable.
 A comprehensive package covering public liability, professional indemnity, and tool cover typically costs 400 to 800 pounds per year — a small price for the peace of mind and professional credibility it provides.
+Factor this into your day rate calculations.

 Public liability insurance is the single most important policy for any electrician.
 It covers you against claims from third parties — customers, members of the public, or other tradespeople — for injury or property damage caused by your work or your presence on a job site.